-The intervention “Skilled Young Palestine” – Strengthening youth resilience, aims to contribute to support Palestine in gaining economic autonomy and build up resilience among Palestinian youth.
+The project 'Skilled Young Palestine' (Strengthening youth resilience) aims to support Palestine in gaining economic autonomy and build up resilience among Palestinian youth.

 The private sector in Palestine is the key driver for economic growth and job creation, but Palestinian enterprises have remained hostage to political instability, unresolved conflict, and continued restrictions on movement, access to resources, services and trade.
 Mainly youth and women are strongly affected by unemployment and underemployment.
 The gap in the labour participation rate between men (72%) and women (19%) in Palestine remains the highest in the MENA region.
 Employers report a strong mismatch between the supply of skills and the demand on the labour market.
 Both technical and personal (key competences) are lacking.

-In response to the challenges, the Palestinian government launched a new National Policy Agenda covering the next 6 years (2017 – 2022).
-The 6th priority on “Economic Independence” within the third pillar on sustainable development, seeks a balance between measures that will create jobs and those required to lay the groundwork for a competitive, independent economy in the post-occupation era.
+In response to the challenges, the Palestinian government launched a National Policy Agenda covering 6 years (2017 – 2022).
+The 6th priority on 'Economic Independence' seeks a balance between measures that will create jobs and those required to lay the groundwork for a competitive, independent economy in the post-occupation era.
 The 7th priority on ‘Social Justice and Rule of Law’ seeks to remove barriers and empower and equip Palestinian women and youth.

-The new intervention aims to increase youth resilience in Palestine through the development of skills development programs for youth with a specific attention for young women through the establishment of public private partnerships, the provision of technical skills training and entrepreneurship key competences.
+The project aims to increase youth resilience in Palestine through skills development programmes for youth with a specific attention for young women through the establishment of public-private partnerships, the provision of technical skills training and entrepreneurship key competences.

-The proposed areas of intervention are Gaza, Northern West Bank, Hebron and East-Jerusalem based on vulnerable youth data from UNICEF.
-The intervention will build upon expertise from the different ongoing ENABEL-implemented interventions.
-To assure a swift and agile implementation, a mix of funding and support schemes will be developed.
+The proposed areas of action are Gaza, Northern West Bank, Hebron and East-Jerusalem, based on vulnerable youth data from UNICEF.